focusaurus/hexagonal-lambda/readme.md

 ## Configuration

-Like external input, configuration data is considered external and thus we define the expected schema in JSON schema and validate it.
+Like external input, configuration data is considered external and thus we define the expected schema in JSON schema and validate it as early as possible and refuse to process invalid configuration.
 The code takes configuration key/value string settings from environment variables (both for local development and when running in lambda), and validates the configuration is sufficient before using that data.

 When tests are run (`NODE_ENV=test`) a realistic but neutered/harmless ("example.com" etc) test configuration is forceably set so the test environment is consistent.